Aggressive PHP Smart Caching

 </html>

-File 2: cache.php (the caching mechanism)
+File 2: smart_cache.php (the cache layer)

 Try It Yourself